 We are also very proud to be able to assist local charities.

 I contacted Marisa Desoiza, Trustee and Chairperson of the charity, and she informed me that the charity has been supporting the local community for over 30 years, currently caring for 340 patients and carers in a variety of ways across 14 services that they offer.
 They act as patients’ advocates, provide clinical symptom control care, carry out regular monitoring and assessment of patients’ conditions, provide vital emotional and psychological support to cancer patients and their loved ones.
 Most significantly, they provide compassionate patient-centred holistic care, from diagnosis, throughout treatment and right up to and including end of life care or living with and beyond cancer, whichever way a patient’s illness may go.

-She informed me that the Covid-19 crisis has increased anxiety and fear levels felt by cancer patients and families.
+She informed me that the Covid-19 crisis has increased anxiety and fear levels felt by cancer patients and families. check out this CBD salve that can help you manage those anxiety attacks and stress.
 She also mentioned that the Charity requires around £270,000 a year in donations to continue its work.
 I informed Marisa that I was really impressed by the work being carried out by the charity in relation to this dreadful illness and that the bank was, in some measure, able to contribute to this worthy cause by donating £20,000 to assist the charity with its funding requirements going forward.